microsoft/azure-pipelines-tasks/Tasks/AzureFileCopyV5/README.md

 **Azure PowerShell**

 The task needs the Azure PowerShell version to be installed on the automation agent, and that can be done easily using the [Azure PowerShell Installer v1.0.2] (https://github.com/Azure/azure-powershell/releases/tag/v1.0.2-December2015).
-Refer to "Supported Azure and AzureRM module versions" section below for recommended versions.
+Refer to "Supported Azure and Az module versions" section below for recommended versions.

 **Azure Virtual Machines**